alosadagrande/tekton-dpdk/blog.md

 In OpenShift 4.5, as Technology Preview, it is possible to use DPDK libraries and attach the network interface directly to the POD (SR-IOV virtual function).
 Therefore, DPDK will be skipping the use of the Kernel space in both the POD and the Worker node Operating System.

-## Scenario
+# Scenario

 In this blog post we are going to show how to leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry to build applications powered by DPDK.
-In this task, an automated process (pipeline) driven by Cloud-native CI/CD on OpenShift called OpenShift Pipelines will assist us.
-The goal is to create a pipeline that allow us to build and deploy a DPDK application.
+In this task, a continuous deployment process (pipeline) driven by Cloud-native CI/CD on OpenShift called OpenShift Pipelines will assist us.
+The goal is to create a pipeline that allow us to get the code, build and deploy a DPDK application.
 In this example, we are going to install [testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/), which is an application that can be used to test the DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.

 > :exclamation: In this case testPMD serves as an example of how to build a more fully-featured application using the DPDK base image.

 PIPELINE DIAGRAM TO BE CREATED

-## Environment
+# Environment

-* An OpenShift Container Platform 4.5 cluster
+* An OpenShift Container Platform 4.5 cluster where the application is built.
+This cluster will be called Development cluster.
 * [OpenShift Pipelines](https://www.openshift.com/learn/topics/pipelines) based on [Tekton](https://tekton.dev/) installed as the CI/CD tool.
 OpenShift Pipelines Operator v1.0.1 is available to install from OpenShift's OperatorHub.
 * Demo files:
   * [Demo Repository](https://github.com/alosadagrande/tekton-dpdk)